Wolf Schäfer: Academic career

-Schäfer studied history, politics, and philosophy at the universities of Marburg, Bonn, King's College London, and Munich.
-He earned his doctorate from the University of Bremen in 1983 with a cumulative thesis on modern social history and the history of science (published in 1985 under the title Die unvertraute Moderne (The unfamiliar modern age).
+Schäfer studied history, politics, and philosophy at Marburg University, the University of Bonn, King's College London, and LMU Munich.
+He earned his doctorate from the University of Bremen in 1983 with a cumulative thesis on modern social history and the history of science which was published in 1985 under the title Die unvertraute Moderne (The unfamiliar modern age).

 From 1973 to 1981, he worked in the interdisciplinary science studies group at the Max Planck Institute for the Study of Living Conditions in the Scientific and Technical World under the direction of Carl Friedrich von Weizsäcker.

 From 1989 to 2016, he taught at State University of New York at Stony Brook, first in the Department of History, then in the Department of Technology and Society, which he chaired from 2017 to 2022.
 He founded the university's Automotive Ethics Laboratory and held additional administrative roles, including Associate and Interim Dean for International Academic Programs.

 Work

 Finalization theory

 Schäfer was part of a group that developed the theory of the finalization of science, which proposed that scientific research may, under certain conditions, follow external societal goals.
-This model, based on concepts from Thomas Kuhn and Imre Lakatos, became the focus of an intense debate in 1970s West Germany.
+This model, based on concepts from Thomas Kuhn and Imre Lakatos, became the focus of an intense debate in West Germany in the 1970s.
 Critics considered the theory an ideological distortion of science, while proponents, including Schäfer, defended its relevance for science policy.

 His contributions to this discourse, including a case study on Justus von Liebig's agricultural chemistry, were noted for combining theoretical insight with historical documentation.
 Commentators such as Helga Nowotny described Schäfer's polemics as unusually sharp and original for German academia.